Tortoises are susceptible to shell problems, especially during their formative years.

 1/ Humidity Regulation

 According to the Journal of Animal Physiology and Animal Nutrition, low humidity causes pyramiding in several tortoise species.
-To prevent shell pyramiding, ensure that the humidity in the enclosure is optimal.
+To prevent shell pyramiding, ensure optimal humidity in the enclosure.

 Depending on their species, young tortoises in their early stages of development require a humidity level between 65% and 95%.